Eastern Sea Frontier

-The Eastern Sea Frontier (EASTSEAFRON) was a United States Navy operational command during World War II, that was responsible for the coastal waters from Canada to Jacksonville, Florida, extending out for a nominal distance of two hundred miles.
+The Eastern Sea Frontier (EASTSEAFRON) was a United States Navy operational command during World War II, that was responsible for the Sea Frontier along coastal waters from Canada to Jacksonville, Florida, extending out for a nominal distance of two hundred miles.
 The Commander was designated Commander, Eastern Sea Frontier (COMEASTSEAFRON).
 COMEASTSEAFRON had vessels for convoy use or other uses determined by the commander.
 In addition to providing escorts for convoys within its frontier, the frontier was responsible for sea-air rescue, harbor defense, shipping lane patrol, minesweeping, and air operations.

 History

 The Code of Federal Regulations indicate Eastern Sea Frontier's commander also served as commander of the Atlantic Reserve Fleet as of 1937–38.

 In December 1940 Navy Basic War Plan, RAINBOW No. 3 (PL-44) was promulgated.
 This Plan and WPL-42 stipulated the preparation of operations plans.

 On 14 January 1941, orders were issued to transfer Rear Admiral Adolphus Andrews from his post as Commander, Scouting Force, United States Fleet to a new command as Commandant, Third Naval District.
 These orders were modified as of 1 March 1941, giving Admiral Andrews additional duties as Commander, North Atlantic Naval Coastal Frontier.
 When he relieved Rear Admiral Clark H. Woodward on 10 March 1941 for the first time the Commandant, Third Naval District was also designated as Commander, North Atlantic Naval Coastal Frontier.

 On 16 March 1941 the first Operation Plan: North Atlantic Naval Coastal Frontier Plan 0–4 (RAINBOW 3), with the short title, NA-NCF-44 was issued.
 This Plan set up the proposed Staff of the Commander, North Atlantic Naval Coastal Frontier, which consisted of the following: Chief of Staff, Operations Officer, Shipping Control Officer, Air Officer, First Army Liaison Officer Intelligence Officer and Communication Officer.
 It also provided for the Command Relations and the plans for coordination with the Army Commander.
 Nevertheless, at this time, no officers were immediately available to fill these commands.